How to Install Debian 12 on VMware Workstation 17

 Step 19

-After configuring all the settings of your Debian virtual computer correctly, check the settings in the summary window again and click Finish to close the wizard.
+You have corrected all the settings for your Debian virtual machine.
+Now, check the settings in the summary window again and close the wizard.

 Closing the Virtual Machine Wizard